 We spend a lot of time with our family in New York as well as in New Jersey.
 Tom’s two brothers, Pete and Ben, both live in Brooklyn.
 We usually see each other at least every two weeks.

 Guillaume’s parents and siblings visit and stay with us almost every year.
-They plan to visit and stay with us even more often in the future.
+They plan to visit and stay with us even more often in the future, especially one a child enters the picture.